Stock market today: Wall Street falls as big week of economic updates approaches - ExBulletin

 The strong labor market is one reason the Fed raised interest rates so quickly and kept them high.

-On the corporate side, shares of Macy's jumped more than 15% before the opening bell after Arkhouse Management and Brigade Capital Management increased their offer to acquire the department store chain in a transaction now valued at $6.6 billion.
+On the corporate side, shares of Macy's jumped more than 15% before the opening bell following Arkhouse Management and Brigade Capital Management. increased their offer to acquire the department store chain in a deal now valued at $6.6 billion.

-The investment companies announced Sunday that they had submitted an all-cash proposal of $24 for each of the remaining Macys shares they do not already own, following an earlier offer of $21 per share.
+The investment companies announced Sunday that they had submitted an all-cash proposal of $24 for each of the remaining Macys shares they do not already own. earlier offer of $21 per share.
 Macys in January rejected the previous deal, valued at $5.8 billion.

 In crypto trading, Bitcoin continued its momentum, gaining over 3% to $65,126.20.
 The original cryptocurrency is up nearly 50% this year.